Chapter 6 Clusters

 # Install default Livy version livy_install() # List installed Livy services livy_installed_versions() # Start the Livy service livy_service_start()

-You can then navigate to this local Livy session under http://localhost:8998, the Livy Connections section will detail how to connect to this local instance and also proper clusters with Livy enabled, once connected, you can navigate to the Livy web application as captured by Figure 6.16.
+You can then navigate to this local Livy session under http://localhost:8998, the Connections chapter will detail how to connect through Livy; once connected, you can navigate to the Livy web application as captured by Figure ??.

 Make sure you also stop the Livy service when working with local Livy instances, for proper Livy services running in a cluster, you won’t have to.